cubuletz/Firstmilestoneproject/README.md

      - I used this to edit the video presented on about.html.

 - [Balsamiq]()
      - I used this to create the prototype of the page.
+The prototype can be found in "assets/wireframes" folder.

 ## Testing